 - Are responsible, along with the advice and approval of CMDA staff, for choosing, challenging and training subsequent leaders.

 - Any leader may be removed by a two-thirds vote of the CMDA membership in that area during a chapter meeting called as outlined in Article 5 of this document.

 Article 5.
 Organizational/Planning Meetings (General meetings: see Article 3.)

 - Planning meetings and discussions related to calendar and goals for the group may be called by the leaders (see Article 4) at any time.

 - Care should be taken to notify as many area CMDA members as are interested in the health and direction of said local group.

-- Member meetings called to discuss any particular adverse situation or concern as may affect this Local Ministry Group may be called by:
+- Member meetings called to discuss any particular adverse situation or concern as may affect this Community Chapter may be called by: